 - Get one of my workshops or trainings to get you started or finished.
 Some families use them to get started, and then they work with me directly.
 (Makes for a very efficient, AKA cost-effective solution.)
 Some families get a course or a workshop and get to work ASAP and don’t need the real me.
 Win-Win!

 - Suppose you can’t find what you’re looking for, then set up a call with me HERE.
 Or skip 1 and 2 and set up a call.

-How are you so calm with my kid?
+How are you so calm with my child?

 School-age children spend about 60 percent of their day writing.
 (Even during virtual learning.)
 If you’re the child struggling, the tired parent, or the frustrated teacher who has no idea how to help, a handwriting issue can become excruciatingly overwhelming for everyone.
 I created Miami Handwriting after almost 20 years in the therapy world, seeing kids struggle with handwriting and not getting the help they needed.

-What does OT have to do with executive functioning skills?
+What does OT have to with executive functioning skills?